forestdb/forestdb.org/models/categorical-counterfactuals.md

     (and ,a ,b))))
 ~~~~

-However, it seems more natural to resample `feature-on` based on the strength of the dependence on `category`:
+The variable-based approach (version 2) gives an obviously wrong answer.
+The function-based approach is not obviously crazy, but still doesn't seem right -- it seems more natural to resample `feature-on` based on the strength of the dependence on `category`:

 - If category and feature are independent,  we should resample `feature-on` with the prior probability `epsilon` even if we update `category`.
 - If `feature-on` deterministically depends on `category`, we should resample it whenever we change `category`.